Themezly/Documentation/pages/framework/elements/section.md

 Section element is main layout building block used to separate columns in to rows.
 Element popup contains following options;

 #### Layout tab{.options-tab}
-1. __ Section name __ &nbsp;-&nbsp; Set section name label.
-Section name label is used in builder for easy sorting and if you add it to scroll menu it is used in section scroll menu shortcode as tooltip.
-If you add this section label to scroll menu, do not forget to add Section scroll menu shortcode to the builder.
+1. __ Section metrics __ &nbsp;-&nbsp; Set section metrics.
+Section label is used in builder for easy sorting and if you add it to scroll menu it is used in section scroll menu element as tooltip.
+If you add this section label to scroll menu, __do not forget to add__ Section menu element to the builder.
+If you select exclude in Full page inclusion option, this section will be displayed as normal section.
 1. __ Layout mode __ &nbsp;-&nbsp; Select section layout mode.
 By default grid layout is created by using left floats for columns, if set to flex or flex equal height grid is using flexbox layout wich gives you additional column flexibility.
 1. __ Section box style __ &nbsp;-&nbsp; Adjust .thz-section-holder section box style.
 1. __ Section Contained __ &nbsp;-&nbsp; If set to contained this section will be contained by max site width.